 address decoder and /RDY generator

-The adress decoder logic is the glue that holds everything together as it takes care of mapping all components into their respective areas within the 65c02’s address space by decoding the upper 12bit of the adress bus.
-The decoding logic itself is accommodated in a GAL22V10
+The address decoder logic is the glue that holds everything together.
+It takes care of mapping all components into their respective areas within the 65c02’s address space by decoding the upper 12bit of the adress bus.
+The decoding logic itself is accommodated in a GAL22V10.

 GAL22V10 -------\___/------- A15 | 1 24 | VCC | | A14 | 2 23 | CSIO - /ENABLE for a 74HCT139 providing additional 4 io-enable pins at $0240-$0270 | | A13 | 3 22 | MEMCTL - /CS "Memory Mapping Control-Latch" at $0230 | | A12 | 4 21 | CSVDP - /CS VDP V9958 at $0220 | | A11 | 5 20 | CSVIA - /CS VIA 65c22 at $0210 | | A10 | 6 19 | CSUART - /CS UART 16550 at $0200 | | A9 | 7 18 | CSHIRAM - /CS upper SRAM 62256 at $8000-$DFFF($FFFF) | | A8 | 8 17 | CSLORAM - /CS lower SRAM 62256 at $0000-$7FFF | | A7 | 9 16 | CSROM - /CS ROM at $E000-$FFFF | | A6 | 10 15 | ROMOFF - If H, ROM at $E000-$FFFF is banked out to make the underlying RAM accessible | | Is controlled via bit 0 of the "Memory Mapping Control-Latch" A5 | 11 14 | RW | | GND | 12 13 | A4 -------------------